Admissions to St Joseph's School

 The Governors intend to admit 90 pupils into the Early Years Foundation Stage (Reception Class) in September.

-Unfortunately, tours of the school outside of these Open Mornings cannot be accommodated at present.
+Unfortunately, we cannot accommodate tours of the school outside these times at present.

 Applicants are required to fill in two forms:

-- Common Application Form (CAF) which is available from 4th November 2020 from Surrey County Council and must be returned to them by 15th January 2022.
+- Common Application Form (CAF) which is available from 1st November 2021 from Surrey County Council and must be returned to them by 15th January 2022.
 Information about Surrey Schools can be viewed here.

-- St Joseph's Redhill SIF 2022-23 (SIF) which is available in PDF format below and must be returned to us at St Joseph’s Catholic Primary School by 15th January 2021.
+- St Joseph's Redhill SIF 2022-23 (SIF) which is available in PDF format below and must be returned to us at St Joseph’s Catholic Primary School by 15th January 2022.
 Paper copies of the SIF are available from our school office.